niranjan-cell/EPAM_Training-3/Kubernetes/kubernetesCheetSheet.md

-kubectl delete all --all : To delete all resource kubectl run myapp --image=nginx --dry-run=client : To dry run kubectl run myapp --image=nginx --dry-run=client -o yaml > <file_name>.yml : To create resource from command line
+kubectl delete all --all : To delete all resource kubectl run myapp --image=nginx --dry-run=client : To dry run kubectl run myapp --image=nginx --dry-run=client -o yaml > <file_name>.yml : To create resource from command line kubectl exec -it <pod_name> -- bash/sh/ash : To go inside the container kubectl exec -it <pod_name> -c <container_name> -- bash/sh/ash : To go inside the container if it is a multi container pod kubectl get pod -w : To run kubectl get pod command in watch mode

 ```